• Skip to main content

 Hallways are the one place people forget, and the easiest place to make a strong first impression.
 They are usually narrow, so orientation matters more than raw size:

 • Long walls: a landscape-orientation print carries the eye down the corridor.
-Our Cinematic print is landscape-first and made for sweeping, horizontal scenes.
+A Cinematic print configured in landscape can suit a sweeping horizontal scene.

-• End of a hallway: a single Statement as a focal point draws you through the space and makes the whole corridor feel considered.
+• End of a hallway: a single The Legacy Print Statement as a focal point draws you through the space and makes the whole corridor feel considered.

 Narrow hallway with a wide landscape-orientation metal print drawing the eye toward the end of the corridor